 Upon graduating from law school, Emily was granted permission by the Supreme Court of New Jersey to practice law under temporary supervision of counsel and has since appeared for and participated in oral argument in court proceedings, attended mediation with clients, and engaged in complex and multifaceted settlement negotiations with clients and adversaries.
 Emily places high importance on listening to her clients about their unique circumstances so that she can help them create solutions that serve not only their best interest, but their family’s as well.
 Having sharpened her skills in family law for more than a decade, Emily is a compassionate and hard-working advocate who understands that her clients are trusting her with what matters most.

 While Emily’s office is in Somerset County, she represents clients throughout the State of New Jersey, including the following counties: Somerset, Hunterdon, Warren, Middlesex, Morris, Sussex, Bergen, Hudson, Union, Essex, Passaic, Mercer, Ocean, Monmouth, Gloucester and Burlington.

-Emily is from Union County, New Jersey and graduated from Rutgers University in 2010 with a Bachelor of the Arts in Criminal Justice.
-As an undergraduate student, she interned at a family law firm, where her passion in family law found its beginnings.
+Emily is from Union County, New Jersey, and graduated from Rutgers University in 2010 with a Bachelor of Arts in Criminal Justice.
+As an undergraduate student, she interned at a family law firm, where her passion for family law found its beginnings.